smebmeb/timwok-repo/README.md

 # timwok-repo

-Sample repository natin.

-Add lang kayo ng anything here.
-Love lots! <3
-- Catt
+Mema repository for codes and such.

+Dagdag lang kayo if u want. :))